Key takeaways:

 IBM Cloud

-IBM Cloud mostly serves the needs of huge enterprises.
+IBM Cloud mainly serves the needs of huge enterprises.
 Allianz, American Airlines, Deloitte, and Panasonic are some of the well-known companies that use the power of IBM Cloud for their business development.

 Oracle Cloud Infrastructure (OCI)

-Oracle corporation offers the cloud services, too.
-Its services build up two basic groups - Oracle Cloud Applications and Oracle Cloud Infrastructure.
+Oracle Corporation offers the cloud services, too.
+Its services are built up of two groups - Oracle Cloud Applications and Oracle Cloud Infrastructure.

 With a loyalty of more than 400,000 clients, Oracle Cloud plays a powerful role in the global market.
-Just recently, Toyota moved the workload to Oracle.
-At the same time, Oracle offers resources for startups and small companies.
+Just recently, Uber migrated some of its most critical workloads to Oracle Cloud Infrastructure.
+At the same time, Oracle offers resources for startups and small companies, so companies of any size can create their SaaS architecture in cloud computing infrastructure provided by Oracle.

-Short descriptions on the web fail to provide you with enough data to decide on cloud technologies to use for your SaaS.
-As you can see, the top 5 cloud service providers have powerful companies behind them - there’s Amazon behind AWS Cloud, Microsoft behind Azure, and Google behind Google Cloud.
-Thus, you can’t just rely on a company's name or success stories - your business is unique; so should be your approach to choosing the right vendor.
+However, short descriptions on the web fail to provide you with enough data to decide on cloud technologies to use for your SaaS.
+Your business is unique, and so should your approach to choosing the right vendor.

 Here’s when a software architect comes into play.

-This specialist not only has a deep technical background but also analyzes your requirements and plans during project discovery to provide you with arguments on why to choose (or not to choose) a particular vendor.
+A software architect has a deep technical background and analyzes your requirements and plans during project discovery to provide arguments on why to choose (or not to choose) a particular vendor.

-According to David Smith, Distinguished VP Analyst at Gartner, it may be a huge mistake for your to stick to one cloud provider only:
+According to David Smith, Distinguished VP Analyst at Gartner, it may be a huge mistake for you to stick to one cloud provider only:

-Although vendors such as IBM, Microsoft, Oracle and SAP provide many offering spanning IaaS to SaaS, they may not be best of breed for all of them.
+Although vendors such as IBM, Microsoft, Oracle, and SAP provide many offerings spanning IaaS to SaaS, they may only be best of breed for some of them.

-There’s a possibility that you may need to make more than one choice of a cloud provider, especially if you have an up-and-running product and want to turn it to SaaS.
-With a reliable architect by your side, you can end up making the right decisions, save your time, as well as save your entire business.
+You may need to make more than one choice of a cloud provider, especially if you have an up-and-running product and want to turn it into SaaS.
+With a reliable architect by your side, you can make the right decisions, save your time, and save your entire business.

-It means that your app will serve more than one user and you may even already have a plan for how your app user base should grow.
+It means that your app will serve more than one user, and you may even already have a plan on how your app user base should grow.

-No matter if you’d like to serve the needs of 10, 100, or 1000 users from day one, you should choose a Software as a Service architecture approach.
+Whether you’d like to serve the needs of 10, 100, or 1000 users from day one, you should choose a SaaS architecture approach.
 In this section, learn more about single-tenant and multi-tenant architecture approaches.

 Let’s start with a disclaimer: single tenancy doesn’t mean that your product serves the needs of a single tenant.
-It means that one app’s instance is used by one user.
+It means that one user uses one app’s instance.

-Every tenant has its own separate app, database, and infrastructure.
-Single-tenant app users can decide when they want to update their apps, set up updates manually, and demand custom functionality.
+Every tenant has a separate app, database, and infrastructure.
+Single-tenant app users can decide when to update their apps, set up updates manually, and demand custom functionality.

 This is when the multi-tenant SaaS architecture comes into play.

-Although multi-tenancy has become a synonym for SaaS, it doesn’t mean you are obliged to go with a multi-tenancy model from day one.
-It may require more time and effort to launch your SaaS app as a multi-tenant solution.
+Although multi-tenancy has become a synonym for SaaS, it doesn’t mean you must go with a multi-tenancy model from day one.
+Launching your SaaS app as a multi-tenant solution may require more time and effort.

-The single-tenant app is a good choice for early-stage SaaS startups on their way to initial investments, while a multi-tenant model may be more beneficial in a long run and provides numerous advantages to existing businesses, that serve the needs of thousands of users.
+The single-tenant app is a good choice for early-stage SaaS startups on their way to initial investments, while a multi-tenant model may be more beneficial in the long run and provides numerous advantages to existing businesses that serve the needs of thousands of users.

-We have prepared a guide on how to choose between multi-tenant and single-tenant approaches.
+We have prepared a guide on how to design SaaS architecture, which includes a more detailed explanation of multi-tenant and single-tenant approaches.
 Check it out and make the right choice.

 Lesson 2: The tenancy model isn’t carved in stone

-Which means that with a skilled engineering team, you can easily move your SaaS app from single-tenant architecture to multi-tenant, and vice versa.
+With a skilled engineering team, you can easily move your SaaS app from single-tenant architecture to multi-tenant and vice versa.

-As you launch your product, attract the first users and gather initial feedback, it will be more obvious to you which architecture approach may be a win.
-So, at an MVP stage, you may go with a single tenancy as a faster and more cost-effective way to develop your SaaS app.
+As you launch your product, attract the first users, and gather initial feedback, it will be more obvious to you which architecture approach may be a win.
+So, at the stage of developing a minimum viable product, you may go with a single tenancy as a faster and more cost-effective way to build your SaaS app.

-However, according to Mike O., a software architect with more than ten years of experience, it’s a more cost-effective way to choose the right architecture approach from day one than having to migrate to the other tenancy type as a product evolves.
+However, experienced software architects say it’s a more cost-effective way to choose the right architecture approach from day one than migrating to the other tenancy type as a product evolves.

 The simplest method of data partitioning is called bucket pet tenant.
 In some sources, it’s called the silo model.

 In this case, each tenant is assigned an individual bucket where its data is stored.
-Bucket per tenant method is perfect if you work with a small number of tenants and as your solution scales, your development team may need to employ more advanced techniques for data partitioning.
+The bucket-per-tenant method is perfect if you work with a small number of tenants.
+As your solution scales, your development team may need to employ more advanced techniques for data partitioning.

 Lesson 3: Beware of the noisy neighbor effect